 Use of Personal Vehicles on University Business

 When a personal vehicle is used for official University business, the driver is reimbursed at a stipulated rate per mile.
 This reimbursement factors in the cost for gas, oil, repairs, depreciation and insurance.
 In the event of an accident, the driver’s personal auto insurance covering the vehicle is always primary.
 The University's insurance may cover in excess of primary limits for liability/damages to a third party.
+“Vehicles rented for university business are to be driven only by university employees.
+Non-employees are prohibited from driving any vehicle rented for Temple University business.”

 Use of - 15 Passenger Vans